GarciaInes/Scrum-Mastering/Retro/Questions.md

 * What is the cost of not utilising it yet?
 * What is most useful to you as a team?
 * What have we accomplished already?
+* (only 1 option, break free) Okay, that's one side/option..
+Let's hear some dissent/who's got something to add/let's have some give-and-take.

 ### To go deeper:
 * What do you mean by ___?